camroach87/gefcom2017/README.md

 ## To do

+* log(Demand): Fit models to log of demand to enforce positive constraint.
+Should improve accuracy.
+* Fit L1 and L2 regularization models to all zones.
+Also best performing manually specified model and baseline model.
+Compare CV performance and RMSE on test set performance across all zones.
+* Compare an L2 model using weather in all zones to a simple boosting model that just uses average of all zones weather info.
 * Bootstrapping.
 Preserve correlations between zones etc.
 * Calc quantiles.
 * Calc pinball loss scores on test set.
 * Write function to output results to excel template.
-* log(Demand): Fit models to log of demand to enforce positive constraint.
-Should improve accuracy.
-* Investigate how L1 regularization affects accuracy.
-Train model with several values for `alpha` and plot performance.

 ## Questions